danabo/blog/content/posts/The Reversibility Problem.md

 For example, rather than modeling a gas with millions of particles, it is much easier (and tractable) to model an ideal gas described by just a handful of quantities: temperature, volume, pressure, internal energy, and entropy.
 The course-grained theory needs to be able to predict the time-evolution of these quantities without referring to the fine-grained theory (so that we avoid modeling millions of particles).
 However, this course-grained representation of the gas will only make accurate predictions within a certain regime.
 It fails to model gasses outside of equilibrium where these course-grained quantities cease to be well-defined.

-I suspect that the philosophical problems I mentioned above are muddled by conflation between course-grained models as instrumental representations (they are useful approximations) and course-grained models as meta-physical assertions about what things really are.
+I suspect that the philosophical problems I mentioned above are muddled by conflation between course-grained models as instrumental representations (they are useful approximations) and course-grained models as metaphysical assertions about what things really are.
 For instance, in classical thermodynamics the entropy of a gas is only well-defined when the gas is at equilibrium, but there is a strong impulse to want to generalize the idea of entropy as a universal and fundamental property of things in the universe - things that happen cannot be undone because the entropy of those things has increased.
 And more striking, while energy in the universe may be conserved, it becomes less useful over time because the entropy of the universe is increasing.
 Is entropy a well-defined concept in these use-cases?

 One avenue towards seeking a general understanding of entropy is to pose the reversibility problem in general - i.e. for arbitrary processes.
 Although equilibrium or other simplifying assumptions are not necessary to pose the problem, but determining if a process is reversible will likely require course-grained representations to make reasoning about it tractable.
 It seems to me that a fine-grained definition of reversibility (and entropy if it exists) is useful for clarifying the meaning of things and what we are doing (philosophical considerations), and course-grained representations are useful for making calculations and predictions tractable.